guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 ### Text generation

 The process for text generation using GPT2 is very similar.
 However, GPT2 is a decoder-only model, and does not contain the encoder part of the transformers architectures.
 The model uses the starting prompt (and sequence generated so far) as only input.
-While it therefore does not need to compute encoder states ate cache them, it still relies on an efficient caching mechanism to avoid unnecessary re-computation of activations already computed during the generation process.
+While it therefore does not need to compute encoder states and cache them, it still relies on an efficient caching mechanism to avoid unnecessary re-computation of activations already computed during the generation process.

 ![Decoder generation architecture](../assets/generation_benchmarks/decoder.svg "Decoder generation architecture"){:width="70%"}